-2).
-BBQ Time.
-Don’t let the July weather go to waste; soak in some vitamin D with the whole family during a backyard blowout.
+2. BBQ Time.
+Soak in some vitamin D with the whole family during a backyard cookout.
 If dad usually does the burger flipping, let him sit back and enjoy someone else’s grill skills—unless of course he prefers to wield the spatula!
-If BBQ isn’t his thing, children can chip in to create his favorite meal.
+If BBQ isn’t his thing, let children chip in to create his favorite meal.
 We’re not sure if the way to a man’s heart is really through his stomach, but it’s not a bad place to start!

-3).
-Dad’s Choice.
-Your children may not love car shows—or maybe they just don’t know much about them.
-Luckily, Father’s Day presents a prime opportunity for dad to share his hobbies and interests with the kids.
-Whatever dad might like—cooking, running, reading, baseball—kids can show how much they value him by partaking in the pastime or buying him tickets to an event he’ll enjoy.
+3. Dad’s Choice.
+Father’s Day presents a prime opportunity for dad to share his hobbies and interests with kids.
+Whether he likes cooking, running, reading or baseball, kids can show how much they value him by partaking in the pastime or buying tickets to an event he’ll enjoy.

-4).
-Get Crafty.
-Break out the tools, paints or scrapbook and take on a project—a surefire way to bring the generations together.
-Maybe the project is something that can be finished in one day, or maybe it will be a longer-term undertaking.
-Either way, spending time striving for a common goal will provide time to relax, chat and bond.
+4. Get Crafty.
+Break out the tools, and tackle a project—a surefire way to bring the entire family together.
+Maybe you'll finish in one day, or maybe it will be a longer-term undertaking.
+Either way, striving for a common goal will provide time to relax, chat and bond.

-5).
-Stroll Down Memory Lane.
-Old pictures and videos are worth 1,000 words –let dad speak his piece when you open up the pages of an old photo album or hit play on a classic home movie.
-Children can learn and ask questions about their childhood and it's likely that dad has some never-before-heard stories to share.
+5. Stroll Down Memory Lane.
+Old pictures and videos are worth a thousand words.
+Open up the pages of an old photo album or hit play on a classic home movie—it's likely dad will have some never-before-heard stories to share.

 Check crafts in Scout Elf Craft Corner to see if there is anything you could create with dad!